esnitkin914/Comparative_Genomics/docs/source/day2_afternoon.md

 > ***i.
 Run ARIBA on input paired-end fastq reads for resistance gene identification.***

-The fastq reads are placed in Abau_genomes_fastq directory.
-Enter interactive flux session, change directory to day2_after workshop directory and run the below four commands to start ARIBA jobs in background.
+The fastq reads are placed in the `kpneumo_fastq` directory.
+Enter an interactive flux session, change directories to `day2_after` and run the four commands below to start ARIBA jobs in the background.

 <!---
 module load python-anaconda3/latest